 HVAC and Heating Systems

-Thyristors are used as commutation devices in HVAC equipment and temperature regulation of furnaces and house heating systems in buildings including residential, commercial, and industrial buildings.
+Engineers use thyristors as commutation devices in HVAC equipment and for regulating the temperature of furnaces and heating systems in residential, commercial, and industrial buildings.

 Power Factor Correction (PFC)

-SCIG methods that are combined with the power factor correction circuits in the power industry are used to this delivering reason as to why power quality, reducing reactive power, and improving energy efficiency are important.
+Engineers combine SCIG methods with power factor correction circuits in the power industry to improve power quality, reduce reactive power, and enhance energy efficiency.

 High-Power Electronics